 Does Akiflow have a free plan?

 No, Akiflow does not have a permanent free plan.
-There is a 7-day free trial available to test all features.
+However, there is a 7-day free trial available to test all features.

 Does Akiflow work with Outlook and Google Calendar?